christiankay/SDC_projects_P12_advanced_deep_learning/README.md

-The dataset used for training the network was
+The dataset I've used to train the network was

 Example of an Input/Groundtruth training pair: